 The journey to a new tomorrow: A conversation with Patrick J. Geraghty, CEO, Florida Blue

-Patrick J. Geraghty, CEO, Florida Blue shares his perspective on navigating a changing healthcare environment, embracing challenges and disruptions, and preparing for the future with Prashanth Reddy, Partner, McKinsey and Company in a June 2018 conversation.
+Patrick J. Geraghty, CEO, Florida Blue shares his perspective on navigating a changing healthcare environment, embracing challenges and disruptions, and preparing for the future with Prashanth Reddy, Partner, McKinsey & Company in a June 2018 conversation.

 Pat, in your role as the CEO of GuideWell, you lead a large portfolio of businesses.
 What are some reflections over the last four or five years in your role?
 [Editorial note: Florida Blue is part of the GuideWell family of companies].